 in a NONMEM® formatted file.
 The import process interprets the columns according to the

 NONMEM definitions.
-For details, see Importing Data.
+For details, see Import Tabular Data from Files.

 SimBiology provides an extensible modeling environment.
 You can do any of the following:

 Create a PK model using a model construction wizard to specify the number of compartments, the route of administration, and the type of elimination.